 See additional details for Capital One® Secured Mastercard®

 What we like: The Capital One® Secured Mastercard® is another $0 annual fee option from a major bank that can help you improve your credit when used properly.
-This card offers the potential for a lower security deposit with minimums of $49, $99, or $200, depending on your creditworthiness.
+This card offers the potential for a lower security deposit with minimums of $49, $99, or $200.
 If you may struggle to deposit the average $200 other secured cards charge, the chance to receive a $49 or $99 deposit is welcome.

 There are no rewards provided by this card, but you can receive a higher credit limit by making your first five monthly payments on time — without needing to make an additional deposit.
 This can provide you with expanded buying power.